Omest982/Bot-practice-normal/README.md

 <h2 align="center">🤖Telegram bot🤖</h2>

+## 👋 Introduction
+Telegram Bot created for self study.
+The bot has abilities to process prepared commands, save documents and photos in the database, create links for downloading documents and photos and register a user via email message.
 ## 👩‍💻 Technologies Used
 * ☕ Java
 * 🌱 Spring Boot
 * 🌱🛢️ Spring Data JPA
+* 🌱📫 Spring Mail
 * 📰 Swagger
 * 🐘 PostgreSQL
 * 🐋 Docker